Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 It was true.
 His thoughts were shrouded in gray numbness.

 "The pain killers," his companion told him.
 He shifted on the bed, causing it to creak.
 "What do you mean, you don't remember?
 The doctor said you were just fine, just—just earlier this morning you were walking around, talking on the phone to your parents…"

 "Yeaaaah, none of that sounds remotely familiar."
 Sora frowned at him.
 "If that's true, then how come I don't remember anything now?"

 "I'm just as freaked out as you are," Sora assured him.
 He'd meant it to come out as defiant, but instead it was a quiet, defeated whisper.
-He didn't like how it sounded in his ears.
+He didn't like how it sounded, like he was weak.
 On the other hand, it seemed to calm Mr. Angry Pants, and he slumped his shoulders, bowing his head with a sigh.
 Slowly, he made his way back to Sora's bed.
-This time, he didn't sit down.

 "You're—you're being serious, right?
 You don't remember anything?"

-"Just my name," Sora supplied weakly.
+"Just my name," Sora supplied.
 Not liking the guy so upset, he reached over, patting his hand.
 "So why don't you start by telling me yours?"

 "Squall…" the other man murmured.
 "Squall Leonhart."